Fluctuation Bounds for Continuous Time Branching Processes and Evolution of Growing Trees With a Change Point

-The rest of this section is devoted to some preliminary estimates and constructions that will then be repeatedly used in the proofs.
-Although the results about convergence rates for the model without change point are stated before the change point results, the proof of Theorem \ref{ratewocp} is quite technical and an essential ingredient is a ``sup-norm estimate" given in Lemma \ref{lem:Nt-sumNlam-close} which is proven more generally in the context of a change point.
-Thus, we defer the proof of Theorem \ref{ratewocp} to Section \ref{prwocp}.
-Section \ref{sec:proofs-sp} deals with a continuous time version of the change point model analyzed for a fixed time $a$ after the change point.
-Theorem \ref{thm:1} proved here estimates for a general characteristic $\phi \in \cC$ the $L^1$-error in approximating the aggregate $\phi$-score at time $a$ of all individuals born after the change point with a weighted linear combination of the degree counts at the change point.
+\chsb{The rest of the paper proves the main results.
+Section \ref{sec:proofs-embed} lays out some preliminary constructions and estimates used subsequently in the paper.} Section \ref{sec:proofs-sp} deals with the continuous time version of the change point model analyzed for a fixed time $a$ after the change point.
+Theorem \ref{thm:1} proved \bbb{in this section} estimates, for a general characteristic $\phi \in \cC$, the $L^1$-error in approximating the aggregate $\phi$-score at time $a$ of all individuals born after the change point with a weighted linear combination of the degree counts at the change point.